Time averages for kinetic Fokker-Planck equations: Introduction

 The word \emph{hypocoercivity} was coined by T.~Gallay, in analogy with the already quoted \emph{hypoelliptic} theory of H\"ormander in~\cite{hormander1967hypoelliptic}.
 In~\cite{villani2009hypocoercivity}, C.~Villani distinguishes the regularity point of view for elliptic and parabolic problems driven by degenerate elliptic operators from the issue of the long-time behaviour of solutions, which is nowadays attached to the word hypocoercivity.
-The underlying idea is to twist the direction in which the operator is coercive and use the transport operator to carry its coercivity properties to the directions in the phase space for which the operator is degenerate.
-Twisting the $\mathrm{H}^1$-norm creates equivalent norms, which are coercive along the evolution.
+The underlying idea is to twist the reference norm, in order to carry properties (as the coercivity of the operator driving \eqref{eq2}) from velocity direction to space directions, thanks to commutators.
+Twisting the $\mathrm{H}^1$-norm creates equivalent norms, which are exponentially decaying along the evolution.
 So works the $\mathrm{H}^1$ framework, see~\cite{villani2009hypocoercivity,villani2006hypocoercive,dolbeault2018varphi}.
 The $\mathrm{H}^1$-framework has been connected to the \emph{carr\'e du champ} method of D.~Bakry and M.~Emery in~\cite{bakry1985diffusions} by F.~Baudoin, who proved decay also w.r.t.~the Wasserstein distance, as shown in~\cite{baudoin2016wasserstein,baudoin2013bakryp,baudoin2019gamma}.
+We report also the works \cite{eberle2019couplings,dietert2015convergence}, where accurate convergence rates in the Wasserstein distance for \eqref{eq2} are computed trough a coupling argument.